tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 o By definition, multiple IETF Network Slices may be mapped to a single Slice-Flow Aggregate.
 However, it is possible for an Slice-Flow Aggregate to contain just a single IETF Network Slice.
-  Furthermore, a Slice-Flow Aggregate can be planned and preconfigured, and may be "empty" having no IETF Network Slices mapped to it.

 o The physical network may be filtered to multiple Policy Filter Topologies.
 Each such Policy Filter Topology provides a short-cut